 How to get your game on Tabletop Simulator without getting angry and flipping the table

 If you’re moving your board game designs and playtesting online so that you can playtest your game remotely with others, as well as playtest some of their games, my #1 recommendation is Tabletop Simulator (TTS).
 It’s an application that runs on the gaming engine Steam.

-You can play classic games like chess and checkers, which have already been made available in TTS, as well as other free games in their workshop and inexpensive downloadable games.
+You can play classic games like chess and checkers, which have already been made available in Tabletop Simulator, as well as other free games in their workshop and inexpensive downloadable games.

 But the best part about TTS is being able to create your own games.
 You can use existing components available in the program or create your own that you’ve made yourself, and put together any game in a sandbox environment.

-I’ve been using TTS a lot lately and found the learning curve is not nearly as big as I expected.
+I’ve been using Tabletop Simulator a lot lately and found the learning curve is not nearly as big as I expected.
 Now I wish that I had started using it sooner (and much more frequently)!